bitprj/devrel/Intro_to_Regression_Analysis.md

 - s5: lamotrigine (medication to can control blood pressure levels)
 - s6: blood sugar level

 Since the median blood pressure level isn't a given column in this dataset, we can create through expressing it this way.
+The reason why we would need such a column is because even though we have the information regarding the average blood pressure across from each patient, we want to precisely see how close our data is to the 50th percentile of the various level of blood pressure across each patient.

 ```python
 #Creating Blood Pressure column to signify the median blood pressure level because it wasn't given in our dataset
 diabetes_data["Blood Pressure"] = diabetes.target*100
 ```

 Now we're going to add the column in our given dataset and also calculate the summary statistics to measure the percentiles of each category.
+In order to do this, we would have to express the function as this `diabetes_data.describe().transpose()` where `.describe()` would give the summary statistics and `.transpose()` would serve the purpose of re-orienting the x and y columns to help include the values of the `diabetes_data["Blood Pressure"]` when you read in on the summary statistics of the entire data frame.

 ```python
 #Adding the new column into the original data set and looking at the summary statistics